-Extreme events, 'outliers', have tiny occurrence, but they will happen every now and then.
-Nassim Taleb calls these outliers Black Swans[1].
+Relevant for forecasting are extreme events, 'outliers'.
+They have tiny occurrence, but they will happen every now and then.
+Nassim Taleb calls these outliers Black Swans[6].
 In his words, Black Swans are 1) Outliers, 2) Carry extreme impact, 3) Humans concoct explanations after the fact, making them explainable and predictable (a posteriori).
-The name derives from the fact that scientific theories were constructed that swans necessarily have to be white ... until a black swan was encountered, an unlikely event, but happening nonetheless.
+The name derives from the fact that scientific theories were constructed that swans necessarily have to be white ... until a black swan was encountered, an event considered impossible, but happening nonetheless.
 These unlikely events happen in many systems and are not well described by common analytical techniques and forecasting models.
-(Empirical) forecasters, the primary readers of this journal, doing forecasting based solely on past events, go for proven useful models.
+(Empirical) forecasters, doing forecasting based solely on past events, go for proven useful models.
 "Forecasting is based on history.
-Many supply chain and financial forecasting models are based on bell curves, with the tails of the curve representing highly unlikely events that can be 'safely' ignored, at least for forecasting purposes."[2].
+Many supply chain and financial forecasting models are based on bell curves, with the tails of the curve representing highly unlikely events that can be 'safely' ignored, at least for forecasting purposes."
+[7].